Countdown games, and simulation on (succinct) one-counter nets: Basic Definitions

 where $(q,m)\gt{}(q',n)$ iff $q\gtl{n-m}q'$ is a rule (in $\delta$).
 We often write $q(m)$ instead of $(q,m)$ for states of $\calG_\calN$.

 We define the problem \SOCNRG (to decide succinct one-counter net r-games) as follows:

-\begin{Problem} \ProblemName \SOCNRG \Instance a socn-r-game $\calN$ (with integers $z$ in rules $q\gt{z}q'$ written \\ in binary), and a control state $p_0$. \Question is $p_0(0)\in\winareaE$ in the game $\calG_\calN$\,? \end{Problem}
+\begin{Problem} \ProblemName \SOCNRG \Instance a socn-r-game $\calN$ (with integers $z$ in rules $q\gt{z}q'$ written in binary), \\ and a control state $p_0$. \Question is $p_0(0)\in\winareaE$ in the game $\calG_\calN$\,? \end{Problem}

-\emph{Remark.} We have defined the target states (in $\calG_\calN$) to be the singleton set $\{\Pwin(0)\}$.
-There are other natural variants (e.g., one in~\cite{DBLP:conf/rp/Hunter15} defines the target set $\{p(0)\mid p\neq p_0\}$) that can be easily shown to be essentially equivalent.
+\begin{rem} We have defined the target states (in $\calG_\calN$) to be the singleton set $\{\Pwin(0)\}$.
+There are other natural variants (e.g., one in~\cite{DBLP:conf/rp/Hunter15} defines the target set $\{p(0)\mid p\neq p_0\}$) that can be easily shown to be essentially equivalent. \end{rem}

 The \EXPSPACE-hardness of \SOCNRG was announced in~\cite{DBLP:conf/rp/Hunter15}, where an idea of a proof is sketched, also using a reference to an involved result~\cite{DBLP:conf/icalp/GollerHOW10} (which is further discussed in Section~\ref{sec:addrem}).
 In Section~\ref{sec:excountgames} we give a direct self-contained proof that does not rely on~\cite{DBLP:conf/rp/Hunter15} or involved techniques from~\cite{DBLP:conf/icalp/GollerHOW10}, and that even shows that \SOCNRG is \EXPSPACE-hard already in the special case that slightly generalizes the countdown games from~\cite{DBLP:journals/lmcs/JurdzinskiSL08}.
 (The \EXPSPACE-membership follows from~\cite{DBLP:conf/rp/Hunter15}, but we add a short proof to be self-contained.)